 - GALILEO, Georgia's web-based collection of over 150 electronic databases, available in both CSU libraries and in campus labs.
-GALILEO is also available off campus via a password (available through a student's GIL account; see https://gil.colstate.edu) or automatically via Cougarnet sign-in. - A large assortment of CSU-purchased databases, accessible from the CSU Libraries web page - click on "Non-GALILEO Databases." - GIL, the CSU Libraries' online catalog, which provides access to all its collections.
+GALILEO is also available off campus via a password (available through a student's GIL account; see https://gil.colstate.edu) or automatically via Cougarnet sign-in. - In addition to databases purchased by GALILEO, CSU students also have access to a large assortment of CSU-purchased databases.
+These are accessible through the GALILEO web page and are identified in the GALILEO Database A-Z list by a CSU icon. - GIL, the CSU Libraries' online catalog, which provides access to all its collections.